DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 - [ ] Update comments in R scripts
 - [ ] Remove this checklist

-# Model Card for Bayesian Difference-in-Differences Model
+# Model Card for Infant Mortality and Abortion Policy Analysis Model

-This model examines the impact of restrictive abortion policies in the United States following the Dobbs decision and the overturn of Roe v.
-Wade.
-By employing a Bayesian Difference-in-Differences (DID) approach, the model quantifies changes in infant mortality rates across U.S. states.
+This model analyzes the impact of abortion bans resulting from the Dobbs v.
+Jackson Women’s Health Organization decision on infant mortality rates in the United States using data from 2021–2022.
+It incorporates policy factors, such as abortion legality and the timing of the Dobbs decision, as well as demographic variables, through Bayesian Difference-in-Differences (DID) regression models.
+The analysis focuses on the health disparities linked to restrictive abortion policies post-Dobbs.

 ## Model Details